26%, on Alternative Minimum Taxable Income (AMTI) up to

 NOTE: This adjustment does not apply if the taxpayer sells the stock received in the ISO exercise in the same tax year he or she exercises the ISO.

-EXAMPLE: R exercises 100 ISOs in 2013 when the FMV of the stock underlying the options is $10 per share.
+EXAMPLE: R exercises 100 ISOs in 2022 when the FMV of the stock underlying the options is $10 per share.
 R pays $5 per share when she exercises the ISOs.
-R does not recognize any income for regular tax in 2013 due to the exercise of the ISOs.
-In calculating AMTI, R must add back $500, the difference between the amount when she exercised the ISOs and the FMV of the stock she receives.
+R does not recognize any income for regular tax in 2022 due to the exercise of the ISOs.
+In calculating AMTI, R must add $500, the difference between the amount she paid when she exercised the ISOs and the FMV of the stock she receives.

 For AMT purposes, a taxpayer adds the amount of the adjustment to the basis of the stock.